Trainers should be "competent" in developing and implementing the various elements of a safety training program.

-Managers who understand both the manner and the extent to which effective safety and health protection impacts on the overall effectiveness of the business itself are far more likely to ensure that the necessary safety and health management programs are designed and perform well.
+Managers who understand both the manner and the extent to which effective safety and health protection impacts the overall effectiveness of the business itself are far more likely to ensure that the necessary safety and health management programs are designed and performed well.

 First-line supervisors play a critical role in safety and health protection because of their first-line responsibility for workers and for the work their employees perform.
 Effective training of supervisors will address their safety and health responsibilities as well as information on hazards, hazard prevention, and response to emergencies.
 A short list of topics for supervisor safety training include:

-One of the most important, yet for some, the most difficult activities in the training process is writing clear-cut, competency-based learning objectives that describe what the learner will be able to do at the end of the training session.
-Some trainers believe goals and objectives are basically the same thing; not so.
+One of the most important, yet for some, the most challenging activities in the training process is writing clear-cut, competency-based learning objectives that describe what the learner will be able to do at the end of the training session.
+Some trainers believe goals and objectives are the same things; not so.
 Let's take a look.

 A training goal is a general statement about what the trainer wants to do.
 It states how the trainer will achieve the intended outcome of training.
-Training goals might be stated in an instructor guide, but not in the student workbook or handout.
+Instructor guides may state training goals, but student workbooks or handouts might not.

-A learning goal, on the other hand, is a general statement about what the trainer wants each student to know and/or do.
+On the other hand, a learning goal is a general statement about what the trainer wants each student to know and/or do.
 It summarizes what the learner, not the trainer, will know or be able to do.
-Learning goals would be included in the student workbook or handout.
+Student workbooks or handouts would include learning goals.

 Objectives are much more specific than goals.
 They state observable measurable outcomes - what we do and how well we do it.

-A training objective is a specific statement describing what the trainer is going to do during or immediately after training.
+A training objective is a specific statement describing what the trainer will do during or immediately after training.
 For instance, a training objective might state: "During the first hour of the training session, the trainer, given a full-face respirator, will discuss and perform each step of the respirator don-doff procedure."

-A learning objective is a specific statement describing what the learner will know and/or be able to do after training.
+A learning objective is a specific statement describing what the learner will know and/or can do after training.
 It describes results, rather than the means of achieving those results.
 It defines expectations for the learner.
-For example, a learning objective might state: "By the end of the class, each student, when given a full-face respirator, will be able to correctly perform all steps of the don-doff procedure."
+For example, a learning objective might state: "By the end of the class, each student, when given a full-face respirator, will be able to perform all steps of the don-doff procedure correctly."

 Writing learning objectives is required by ANSI Z490.1 guidelines when hazardous procedures and practices are taught.
-Virtually all technical safety training requires testing.
-Because employees must be tested, learning objectives are necessary to design specific measures and standards into training.
+Virtually all technical safety training involves testing.
+Because companies must test employees, learning objectives are necessary to design specific training measures and standards.

 Once the objectives for the training are precisely stated, then learning activities can be identified and described.
 Remember, when OSHA uses the terms "demonstrate" in their standards, the intent is that employees must be able to prove they can do something by actually doing it in the learning environment.
 This means you'll need to include a "hands-on" learning activity to show employees how to do things.
 It also means you'll need to give them a chance to practice.

-You now know basically what subjects you're going to present, but which presentation strategy is going to work best for you?
+You now know what subjects you're going to present, but which presentation strategy will work best for you?
 Let's take a look at several alternatives:

-No matter the training strategy used, it's important to make sure employees get practice before they are actually exposed to hazards in the work environment.
+No matter the training strategy used, it is essential to ensure employees get practice before being exposed to actual hazards in the work environment.
 Some of the key requirements are stated or implied in OSHA rules.
 Three of the most important are:

-It's important for the employer to keep complete and accurate records of all safety and health training by the provider (like OSHAcademy) because it's required by more than 100 OSHA standards, and it's also recommended by ANSI Z490.1.
+The employer needs to keep complete and accurate records of all safety and health training by the provider (like OSHAcademy) because more than 100 OSHA Standards require it.
+It's also recommended by ANSI Z490.1.
 Here are just a few reasons why strong documentation is important:

 If a class or safety meeting presents general information related to safety, an attendance roster will likely satisfy documentation requirements.
-If any kind of testing is included, document the results.
+If a class or safety meeting includes any testing, document the results.